iotaledger/iota-wiki/docs/learn/stardust/core-concepts/consensus.md

 To allow the nodes to recognize valid milestones, all Shimmer nodes on the same network are configured with the signatures of a coordinator node that they trust.
 By knowing those signatures, nodes can validate the signatures in issued milestones to verify whether the trusted Coordinator did sign them.

-To ensure that new blocks always have a chance of being confirmed fast, the Coordinator regularly sends milestones (every 5 seconds).
+To ensure that new blocks always have a chance of being confirmed fast, the Coordinator regularly sends milestones ( every 5 seconds).
 And for the nodes to check if they are synchronized with the rest of the network, they can compare the milestones they know.

 ![An artist's depiction of Coordinator.](/img/learn/milestones.gif 'Click to see the full-sized image.')

 _The Coordinator_

+### White Flag Consensus

+The ["White Flag" consensus](../../chrysalis/core-concepts/white-flag-consensus.md) approach complements the Coordinator's efforts.
+As a deterministic and conflict-agnostic method, White Flag eliminates the need for a voting or weight calculation for transaction validation.
+Instead, once a milestone approves conflicting transactions, the protocol accepts all of them but refrains from rewarding any.
+This methodology ensures rapid transaction validation, enhances scalability, and reduces the computational burden on nodes.

 :::tip Learn More